 Davis Rhorer of BR's Downtown Development District dies from COVID

-BATON ROUGE - Davis Rhorer, the head of the Downtown Development District died, the agency announced Tuesday.
+BATON ROUGE - Davis Rhorer, the head of the Downtown Development District, has died, the agency announced Tuesday.

 Rhorer had been ill with COVID and hospitalized for the last two and a half weeks.
 The coroner's office confirmed his death was related to the virus.